Market Analysts see BlackBerry Ltd [BB] falling to $4. Time to buy?

 RBC Capital Mkts have made an estimate for BlackBerry Ltd shares, keeping their opinion on the stock as Sector Perform, with their previous recommendation back on December 21, 2023.
 While these analysts kept the previous recommendation, CIBC raised their target price from $4.20 to $6.50.
 The new note on the price target was released on May 18, 2023, representing the official price target for BlackBerry Ltd stock.
 Previously, the target price had yet another raise to $4, while TD Securities analysts kept a Hold rating on BB stock.

-BlackBerry Ltd [BB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.69.
-With this latest performance, BB shares gained by 1.92% in over the last four-week period, additionally sinking by -46.69% over the last 6 months – not to mention a drop of -30.73% in the past year of trading.
+BlackBerry Ltd [BB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.12.
+With this latest performance, BB shares dropped by -2.88% in over the last four-week period, additionally sinking by -43.28% over the last 6 months – not to mention a drop of -32.16% in the past year of trading.

 BlackBerry Ltd’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.89 and a Current Ratio set at 0.89.